|Thursday, November 22, 2018|

 1. Wolfgang Weitzl (University of Vienna), Clemens Hutzinger (Private University Seeburg Castle), Sabine Einwiller (University of Vienna).
 How (un-)committed customers cope with (non-)economic service failures and online recovery attempts.

-2. Paola Catenaccio (Università degli Studi di Milano, Italy) Web-mediated stakeholder communication in the biotech industry. the discursive construction of dialogic illusion.
+2. Paola Catenaccio (Università degli Studi di Milano, Italy) Discursive strategies of legitimation on the web: stakeholder dialogue in the agrobiotech industry

 3. Svenja Widdershoven, Mark Pluymaekers, José M.M.
 Bloemer (Zuyd University of Applied Sciences).
 Disentangling a web of emotions: How the characteristics of Facebook and Twitter affect service employees’ perceived ability to regulate emotions.